pavelozerov/articles/semantics-of-ubiquitous-language.md

 An entry point here is the business requirements, which are kind of a Wishlist.
 Using the feature breakdown process (described above), the wishlist will be represented by some Epic(s).
 Each consists of some Story(s) called a TO-DO list.
 This list has some Scenario(s) that will be represented for developers in some Task(s).
 And since Scenario(s) will become Test(s) in the end, we are **100% sure** that Code works exactly the same way as it was described in business requirements.

 Hence, we have **1:1 mapping of everything**.
 But what does it mean?
 What is the benefit of it?
-Well, using this structure, we can easily remove one part of the chain and... that's alright, nothing will happen because **these are replacement parts**!
+Well, using this structure, we can easily remove one part of the chain, and... that's alright, nothing will happen because **these are replacement parts**!
 For example, if the team decides not to make tasks, the behavior is described on a story level; if there are no automated tests ready, scenarios cover that part, and stakeholders can always verify the requirements manually, etc.

 The secret treasure of that approach is that **business requirements = TO-DO list = scenario(s) = tests = code**!